 - How are they going to keep on top/move up the ladder?
 How much training and preparation is required?
+How will they structure their squad to achieve their goals?
 What will they need to do to win?

 - Clear as if telling it to one person.
 Use simple language that everyone will understand.
 Don’t use a big word if there is a short word that will do.

 - Correct – get your facts right!
-Make sure grammar, punctuation and spelling are right!
+Make sure grammar, punctuation and spelling are correct.